-The Institute offers a two-year immersion program in spiritual studies.
+The Halcyon Oratory School is a two-year immersion program in spiritual studies.
 Participants will:

 Study living streams of spirituality from around the globe with an open heart and mind.

 Explore varieties and dimensions of mystical experience.

 Clarify their understanding of the perennial wisdom at the heart of the world’s religions.

 A core curriculum designed to be completed in two years (see modules and reflections below).